panchtatvam/ro.vu_hugo/content/passions/life-improvement/decisions/decisions.md

     - Situation, decision, dates
     - What did we learn?

+## Considerations
+- Have I done this before?
+If not, can I learn something from it?
+- Can I spend only a little time on it before committing further?
+- Can I meet interesting people by doing this activity?
+- Is this something most people like me would say no to?
+Going against the "crowd wisdom" is an underrated way to gain novel insights.
+- Can I stop doing it if I don't like it?
+Avoids committing long-term to things that don't work out.

 ## Misc
 - When in doubt, Rock-paper-scissors for it.
 It's fun!